Vehicle registration plates of Colorado: 1975 to present

+January 2000 – mid 2015; Embossed dark green on reflective graphic plate with white and grey mountains against dark green background; none; 123-ABC; 001-AAA to 999-ZZZ (see right); Letter Q not used in serials until 999-ZZZ was issued.
+Afterwards, Q was added to each position, starting with AAQ-001 to ZZQ-999 and AQA-001 to ZQZ-999, and ending with QAA-001 to QZZ-999.

+mid 2015 – mid 2018; ABC-123; Unused 1982–92 serials; Serials progressed from QAA-001 to QZZ-999, then AQA-001 to ZQZ-999, then AAQ-001 to ZZQ-999.
+Following this, the letter O was used in every position, with the same order of progression.

+Reissued 1982–92 serials: RAA-001 to RDP-999 were issued alongside the Q serials.
+Subsequent reissues beginning with A, B, C and D followed the O serials.

+mid 2018 – present; ABC-D12; AAA-A00 to FYL-P62 (as of September 5, 2026); Manufactured, but not issued, alphabetically.
+The most progressive numbers are often found on low-volume special plates, as they are typically issued after being manufactured rather than kept in stock.
+Letter O not used in fourth position since 2024.

 County coding

 Colorado introduced numeric county codes on its passenger and motorcycle license plates in 1932, with the order of the codes based on the populations of each of the state's 63 counties at the time.
 These codes were used through 1958 (except in Denver, which last used code 1 in 1955).

 Two-letter codes replaced the numeric codes in 1959, with blocks assigned to each county in the same order.
 For each code, serials ran to 9999 on passenger plates, and to 999 on motorcycle plates.
 The move to multi-year plates in the mid-1970s resulted in several counties exhausting their blocks and being assigned new ones.

 In 1982, three-letter codes were introduced on passenger plates.
 AAA through DZZ were assigned to Denver, and GAA through TZZ to the next five most populous counties (Jefferson, El Paso, Boulder, Arapahoe and Adams); blocks of codes in the 'E', 'F', 'U', 'V' and 'W' series were then assigned to the remaining counties in roughly alphabetical order.
 For each code, serials ran from 001 to 999.
 Again, several counties exhausted their blocks and were assigned new ones, with Douglas and Elbert borrowing blocks of 'D' series codes from Denver's assignment.
 From July 1992, serials for each code ran from 1000 to 9999, and the previously unused letters I and O were added.
 Motorcycle plates continued to use two-letter codes (some of which were reassigned to other counties), with revised formats featuring three and later four digits between the letters (e.g. A123A and A1234A in Denver).

 The table below reflects the two- and three-letter codes that were actually issued on passenger plates, rather than what was assigned.